cds-snc/gcds-docs/src/en/components/search/use-case.md

   title: Search
   locale: en
   parent: componentsEN
-  otherNames: search bar, site search box, search field, lookup.
+  otherNames: search bar, site search box, search field.
   description: A space for entering keywords to find relevant information.
   thumbnail: /images/common/components/preview-search.svg
   alt: The search component shows a blank search input field with a cursor in it.
 At the end of the input field is a dark blue rectangle representing a button with a search icon in it.